gabgabgabgabgabgab11/book-arenafinal/README.md

 # Philippine Arena Booking System

-A web application for booking arena events, submitting venue rental applications, and handling customer inquiries.
+This project is a full-featured web application for managing event bookings and venue rental applications for the Philippine Arena.
+It includes a **public-facing booking site** (for users to book tickets and apply for venue rental) and a **modern admin panel** for managing and reviewing all submissions.

 ---